All Episodes

 They don't understand people showing up at a Trump rally.

-You know, it went as far as the New York Times and and Maggie Haberman, their celebrated columnist or reporter, um, you know, a fawning feature piece because she was part of a team at the New York Times.
+You know, it went as far as the New York Times and Maggie Haberman, their celebrated columnist or reporter, you know, a fawning feature piece because she was part of a team at the New York Times.

 They got the 2018 Pulitzer Prize in national reporting.

-What was the coverage for the alleged Russian interference during the 2016 presidential election and its connections to the Trump campaign?
+For the alleged Russian interference during the 2016 presidential election and its connections to the Trump campaign.

 That story is false.

-because the information in the dossier ended up being being completely false manufactured and made up.
+That weren't because they're unverifiable because the information in the dossier ended up being completely false manufactured and made up.

-And the source for the stories that were given said this is nothing but bar talk.
+Even the author Christopher Steele had to admit such after a period of time and the source for the stories that were given said this is nothing but bar talk.

 I mean, it's a joke.

-And, you know, but but the great irony in this is none of these newspapers, none of these broadcast networks, none of these fake news channels can give up hating Donald Trump every second, every minute, every hour of every day.
+And, you know, but the great irony in this is none of these newspapers, none of these broadcast networks, none of these fake news channels can give up hating Donald Trump every second, every minute, every hour of every day.

 Mostly, you know, she's supposed to be about Biden, right?